js-csp/js-csp/doc/basic.md

 ## Special values ##

 - `csp.CLOSED`: Returned when taking from a closed channel.
 Cannot be put on a channel.
-Equal `null` for now.
+Equal to `Object('csp::CLOSED')`.
 - `csp.DEFAULT`: If an `alts` returns immediately when no operation is ready, the key `channel` of the result holds this value instead of a channel.